effectfully/ECC/readme.md

 `⇧` is a constructor of the `Term` datatype, that being applied to a function of type `(x : ᵀ⟦ A ⟧) -> Term (B x)` returns a `Term (A Π B)` modulo wrapping-unwrapping.

-All semantic brackets like `ᵀ⟦_⟧` is functions from the defined datatypes to what they denote.
+All semantic brackets like `ᵀ⟦_⟧` are functions from the defined datatypes to what they denote.
 For example we could define

 ```